craigbruenderman/blog/content/posts/github-actions/index.md

 Once the job has completed, Github gives feedback along with a link to the published blog.
 I have Github Pages configured with a custom domain, but the blog is indeed hosted via Github Pages.

 ![](/images/gh-actions-wf-success.png)

+## Conclusion

+That was a brief look at Github Actions as CI/CD pipeline.
+There are much moire sophisticated workflows that can be built and my little example did not employ any sort of testing.
+I'll look to incorporate Github Actions in a future post on a topic that uses Terraform to demonstrate more CI/CD features.